RiverArchitect/RA_wiki/wiki/Troubleshooting.md

     - *Cause:*   Raised by the `ArcPyAnalysis` class (`LifespanDesign/cLifespanDesignAnalysis.py`) when it failed to crop lifespan maps (Rasters) to the extents of the depth Raster associated with the highest discharge analyzed.
     - *Remedy:*
         + Manually / visually verify the provided flow depth Rasters and make corrections / overwrite it if necessary.
-        + If cropping the lifespan Raster to the wetted area of the highest discharge is not desired, apply the following Raster calculation to the highest discharge's flow depth Raster to eliminate `NoData` values (otherwise, all `NoData` pixels are excluded from the lifespan Raster):\
+        + If cropping the lifespan Raster to the wetted area of the highest discharge is not desired, apply the following Raster calculation to the highest discharge's flow depth Raster to eliminate `NoData` values (otherwise, all `NoData` pixels are excluded from the lifespan Raster):<br/>
         `Con((IsNull(hQQQQQQ) == 1), (IsNull(hQQQQQQ) * 0), Float(hQQQQQQ))`